 Cloud computing will help rationalize Government IT spend.
 Currently, KSA Government entities have a fragmented IT infrastructure with >400 data centers spread across entities, with a relatively low utilization.
 Cloud computing will enable a more centralized infrastructure with mega data centers serving all Governmental entities that are highly utilized and more efficient.
 Entities are now facing major challenges when it comes to procuring IT services (e.g. long procurement cycles).
 Cloud computing will help reduce the time to market significantly through streamlining the procurement process and adopting a "marketplace" for Cloud services.

-In the current set-up, cyber security is the responsibility of individual Governmental entities.
-Cloud computing will enable a more coherent and robust cyber security framework through adopting best practices in cyber security across Governmental entities.
+In the current set-up, the individual Governmental entities have a responsibility regarding cybersecurity.
+On the contrary, cloud computing will enable a more coherent and robust cyber security framework through adopting best practices in cyber security across Governmental entities, in which the responsibility of the cybersecurity will be shared between the customers and the CSPs.